 Importantly, plaintiffs' lawsuits alleged that when concern was raised about problems with C-Cur, not only did the device maker keep this from the FDA but it also misled doctors about the fact that O3FA might cause allergic reactions in patients who receive the C-Qur Mesh.
 This is a serious claim and pre-trial discovery in these C-Qur lawsuits will flush out this issue.The C-Qur MDL

 Following the FDA recall and injunction hundreds of C-Qur mesh lawsuits starting getting filed against Atrim across the country.
-The C-Qur lawsuits pending in federal courts were soon consolidated into a multidistrict litigation (MDL) around December 2016.
+The C-Qur lawsuits pending in federal courts were soon consolidated into a multidistrict litigation (MDL) in New Hampshire in December 2016.

 If you have a C-Qur surgical mesh implant and you have been experiencing health complications you can start by reporting your case to the FDA.
 Reporting them may increase the chances that the courts might hold Atrium liable for complications resulting from these C-Qur implants.